Hot inflation report slams bond market, sends stocks lower

 “It’s a fight between growth and value, and neither one is really getting the upper hand lately,” said Tom Martin, senior portfolio manager with Globalt Investments.
 “You’re going to have a decent market until year end and at some point, you’ll see folks really starting to try to position themselves for what they think 2022 could look like.”

-Drops for some high-growth and tech stocks were weighing on the market, including declines of 1.6% to 4.5% for Apple, Microsoft, Nvidia, Facebook’s parent company and Google’s parent company.
+Drops for some high-growth and tech stocks caused the heaviest weights on the market because they’re among the bigest companies by value.
+Nvidia, Facebook’s parent company, Google’s parent company, Apple and Microsoft all fell between 1.5% and 3.9%.

-But more than one out of three stocks in the index was nevertheless rising, with gains for health care stocks and others helping to limit losses for the market.
+But nearly two out of five stocks within the index nevertheless rose, with gains for health care stocks and others helping to limit losses for the market.
 Pfizer rose 3.6%.

 Stocks have been rising broadly in recent weeks, powered by reports showing corporate profits were even stronger during the summer than analysts expected.
 Many of those reports showed that companies were able to pass on the higher prices they were paying to their customers, preserving their profitability.

-This earnings season is wrapping up, with more than 90% of reports already in hand.
+This earnings season is wrapping up, with more than 90% of S&P 500 reports already in hand.
 But several big names are still to come, particularly in the retail industry.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.